 The African & African-American Studies program invites proposals from any full-time, Elon University faculty for new courses that focus on African, African-American, and or other Africana experiences from specific disciplinary perspectives.
 Priority consideration will be given to courses emerging from schools, departments, and programs not traditionally represented in African & African-American Studies here at Elon.
-Faculty in the Schools of Business and Communications, and those in Fine Arts, Philosophy, Foreign Languages, Religious Studies, Human Service Studiess, Psychology, and the sciences are especially encouraged to apply.
+Faculty in the Schools of Business and Communications, and those in Business, Communications, Fine Arts, Philosophy, World Languages & Cultures, Religious Studies, Psychology, and the sciences are especially encouraged to apply.
 However, all proposals will be considered and evaluated by the selection committee.

 *Successful applications will:

 • include a description of the course, the course objectives, a discussion of the kinds of students who would benefit from the course, and suggest a timeline for teaching the course during the next two academic years, 2015-2017;

 • demonstrate how the proposed course relates to the faculty member’s scholarly, pedagogical, and or research interests

 • follow the Committee’s directions and suggestions; and